Clinical manifestations

 Infigratinib is not currently approved for the treatment of achondroplasia by the U.S. FDA or any other health authority.

-The complete details of the study design are available
+Details of the study designs are available

 Resources